googleworkspace/google-chat-samples/python/auth-app/README.md

 ## Run the sample locally

-Note: Follow the steps for deployment and configuring the bot for Google Chat before running locally.
+Note: Follow the steps for deployment and configuring the app for Google Chat before running locally.

   1. Create a service account for the bot, as documented